Ask Better Beer

 What's optimal draft spillage?

 We're here to help.
-Ask better beer is where you can ask your questions in this form, and if we pick them and use them on video and answer them for you, we're going to send you some cool, Better Beer swag.
+Ask Better Beer is where you can submit your questions in this form.
+If we select and use them on video to answer them for you, we'll send you some cool Better Beer swag.

 Or book in a 20-minute video demo with Steve Riley below, at a time that is convenient for you.